Caribbean leaders concerned about substance abuse among youth

 As regional leaders consider possible solutions, Mottley pointed to the example of Bermuda, which adopted a home-grown, multi-sectoral approach to reducing criminal activity among young people.

-“It's one that picks up those children who are being put out of school at 16 instead of leaving them on the street; one that looks at those families who are falling through the cracks; one that teaches our children how to be able to resolve conflict without wanting to resort to violence to be able to do so,” she said.
+“One that picks up those children who are being put out of school at 16 instead of leaving them on the street; one that looks at those families who are falling through the cracks; one that teaches our children how to be able to resolve conflict without wanting to resort to violence to be able to do so.

 “But it is only going to happen when we do this according to scale.
 In order to transform the society, you need scale.
-And to that extent therefore, what the prime ministers and heads of government have agreed is that we need to bring everybody together; set a common mission and once we set that common mission, then each work their part to pursue and achieve that mission.”
+And to that extent therefore, what the prime ministers and heads of government have agreed is that we need to bring everybody together; set a common mission, and once we set that common mission, then each work their part to pursue and achieve that mission.
+And therefore it cannot be Government alone,” Mottley said.

+Trinidad and Tobago's Prime Minister Dr Keith Rowley, who has lead responsibility for crime, also told reporters that leaders will now treat the issue of crime and violent behaviour as a public health issue.

+“It's all well and good to be able to respond in a reactive way, but we will now look to focus in a proactive way; so we want to get to the root cause of this upsurge in sustained violent behaviour of our people.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive